infumap/infumap/docs/developer.md

 # Iterative Development

-The built-in LLM tools and page outline response are documented in [Chat tools](chat-tools.md).
+The built-in LLM tools and container outline response are documented in [Chat tools](chat-tools.md).

 From the repo `infumap` directory: